lmnr-ai/lmnr-ts/README.md

 You can send events in two ways:
 - `.event(name, value)` – for a pre-defined event with one of possible values.
-- `.evaluate_event(name, evaluator, data)` – for an event that is evaluated by evaluator pipeline based on the data.
+- `.evaluate_event(name, evaluator, data, env)` – for an event that is evaluated by evaluator pipeline based on the data.

 Note that to run an evaluate event, you need to crate an evaluator pipeline and create a target version for it.